Word Gems

 many of us will want to take part in the ‘cooperative arts’

-As people awaken to a need to “do” something, some aspect of work and service, many initially attempt to continue with their Earth professions.
+As people awaken to a need to contribute something to the greater good, some aspect of work and service, many initially attempt to continue with their Earth professions.
 For example, there are actually brick layers in Summerland, because that’s what they did in our world, that’s what they know, and so they continue to build things over there.
-We can do what we want.

 But eventually many of us tire of the old ways, and we want to do something meaningful.